Is your board working at the right level?

-The lack of strategic focus by other boards can be traced back to the fact that many directors find it difficult to identify precisely what constitutes a ‘strategic issue’.
+I’ve found that the lack of strategic focus by boards can be linked to the fact that many directors find it difficult to identify precisely what constitutes a ‘strategic issue’.

 1. Does the issue involve a material amount of financial investment / spend / outlay?
 Materiality should be determined by the board and is usually represented by a percentage figure against total revenue / income of the organisation (e.g. 5% of total revenue = 5% of $2,000,000 = $100,000).

 2. Does it directly relate to and/or impact one or more of the strategic imperatives outlined in the organisation’s strategic plan?

 3. Does the issue at hand significantly influence shareholder, customer, and other stakeholder value (either positively or negatively)?